MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 With its network and IP address planning completed, Contoso next focuses on setting up the Azure VMware Solution service in the West US Azure region.
 Contoso can use Azure VMware Solution to deploy a vSphere cluster in Azure.

-An Azure VMware Solution private cloud is an isolated, VMware software-defined datacenter that supports ESXi hosts, vCenter, vSAN, and NSX.
+An Azure VMware Solution private cloud is an isolated, VMware software-defined datacenter that supports ESXi hosts, vCenter Server, vSAN, and NSX.
 The stack runs on dedicated and isolated bare-metal hardware nodes in an Azure region.
 The minimum initial deployment for an Azure VMware Solution private cloud is 3 hosts.
 Additional hosts can be added one at a time, up to a maximum of 16 hosts per cluster.

 For more information, see [Azure VMware Solution preview private cloud and cluster concepts](/azure/azure-vmware/concepts-private-clouds-clusters).

 Azure VMware Solution private clouds are managed through the Azure VMware Solution portal.
-Contoso has its own vCenter Server in its own management domain.
+Contoso has an instance of vCenter Server in its own management domain.

 To learn how to create Azure VMware Solution private clouds, see [Deploy an Azure VMware Solution private cloud in Azure](/azure/azure-vmware/tutorial-create-private-cloud).